CGuzman99/Big-data-and-ML/CNN_MNIST/README.md

-#Summary
+# Summary

-Machine learning model for multicass classification problem.
+A Machine learning model for multiclass classification problem.
 The goal is to classify handwritten digits into 10 categories (0-9) using a 2D convolutional neural network.